Limitations of Deep Learning for Inverse Problems on Digital Hardware: Discussion

-The non-computability statement also translates to the simpler and practically more relevant setting, where the solution mapping is restricted to a single-valued function, i.e., for each input there exists only one corresponding output --- by fixing an arbitrary element of the possibly many solutions as the function value.
-Moreover, the result also holds for Borel-Turing computability, which is the appropriate notion to describe reliable computations on digital hardware in the following sense: Given approximations of the exact input of arbitrary accuracy, a (digital) computer calculates approximations of the exact output such that the accuracy increases with the input accuracy.
-Additionally, this computer also provides error bounds for each computed output, i.e., its worst-case distance to the exact solution.
+Additionally, the impossibility results also imply non-computability in Borel-Turing sense and thereby match some of the results in \cite{bastounis21extended,colbrook21stable} from a different starting point.
+Borel-Turing computability is an appropriate notion to describe certifiably correct computations on digital hardware in the following sense: Given approximations of the exact input of arbitrary accuracy, a (digital) computer calculates approximations of the exact output such that the accuracy increases with the input accuracy.
+Even more, the computer also provides error bounds for each computed output, i.e., its worst-case distance to the exact solution.
+The non-computability and non-approximability results imply that there is no algorithm that is able to compute or approximate the sought minimizer of the problem in the described manner.

-The non-computability result also has severe implications on the training of neural networks aspired to solve inverse problems.
-Here, given a finite set of samples

-the objective is to obtain a mapping that takes as input the measurements and the sampling operator of some unknown image, and returns (some approximation of) the image as output.
-However, this mapping is generally not computable on digital machines.
-Therefore, there does not exist any algorithm, applicable to all inverse problems, that, given a training set with computable elements of the form $(A,\tau_{\text{sparse}})$, produces a neural network $\Phi_{A,\tau_{\text{sparse}}}$ which approximates a single-valued solution mapping with arbitrary precision.
-If such an algorithm would exist, then for any computable input and desired reconstruction accuracy we could compute an associated neural network which yields reconstructions with required precision, and thereby contradicting the non-computablity of the reconstruction mapping.
-The crucial point is that we can not algorithmically check to which degree the algorithmic computation of $\Phi_{A,\tau_{\text{sparse}}}$ succeeds.
+The algorithmic non-approximability result also has severe implications on the training of neural networks aspired to solve inverse problems via basis pursuit \eqref{eq:sparseprob} and lasso \eqref{eq:lasso} optimization.
+Given a finite set of samples $\tau_{P}$ as defined in \eqref{eq:tauSparse}, where $P$ is either \eqref{eq:sparseprob} or \eqref{eq:lasso}, the objective is to obtain a mapping that takes as input the measurements and the sampling operator of some unknown image and returns (some approximation of) the image as output.
+However, this mapping is not computable on digital machines.
+Therefore, there does not exist a general learning algorithm applicable to arbitrary inverse problems in this setting.
+In particular, there does not exist an algorithm that produces a neural network $\Phi_{A,\tau_{P}}$, which approximates a single-valued solution mapping with arbitrary precision, based on a training set with computable elements of the form $(A,\tau_{P})$.
+The crucial point is that we either have to be content with a precision above the non-approximability threshold, i.e., the breakdown epsilon \cite{bastounis21extended}, or we can not algorithmically check to which degree the algorithmic computation of $\Phi_{A,\tau_{P}}$ succeeds.